-- Applications to protect additional novel protein extraction and purification technologies; - Applications to protect the uses of Puratein[®], Supertein[®], Nutratein[®], CLARISOY[®] and Peazazz[®] for example, as functional food and beverage ingredients; and - Applications to protect the "signature characteristics" of Puratein[®], Supertein[®], Nutratein[®], CLARISOY[®] and Peazazz[®] and other plant proteins.
+- Applications to protect additional novel protein extraction and purification technologies; - Applications to protect the uses of Puratein®, Supertein®, Nutratein®, CLARISOYTM and Peazazz® for example, as functional food and beverage ingredients; and - Applications to protect the "signature characteristics" of Puratein[®], Supertein[®], Nutratein[®], CLARISOY[TM] and Peazazz[®] and other plant proteins.

-Subsequent to the quarter-end, Burcon was granted a patent covering the technologies for the production of Peazazz[®] pea protein.
-Burcon continued the maintenance and prosecution of its patent applications during the three months ended June 30, 2018.
+During this quarter, Burcon was granted a patent covering the technologies for the production of Peazazz® pea protein.
+Burcon continued the maintenance and prosecution of its patent applications.

 Burcon currently holds 66 U.S. issued patents over its canola, soy, pea and flax protein processing technologies and canola protein isolate applications, as well as patents covering composition of matter.
-In addition, Burcon has a further 41 patent applications currently filed with the U.S. Patent and Trademark Office.
+In addition, Burcon has a further 39 patent applications currently filed with the USPTO.

-As of the date of this MD&A, Burcon's patents and patent applications cover over 50 distinct inventions.
 Burcon has also filed applications for most of its inventions internationally under the Patent Cooperation Treaty of the World Intellectual Property Organization.
-Together with patents issued in other countries, Burcon now holds a total of 250 issued patents covering inventions that include the 66 granted U.S. patents.
-Currently, Burcon has over 275 additional patent applications that are being reviewed by the respective patent offices in various countries.
+Together with patents issued in other countries, Burcon now holds a total of 254 issued patents covering inventions that include the 66 granted U.S. patents.
+Currently, Burcon has over 260 additional patent applications that are being reviewed by the respective patent offices in various countries.